 Taiwan Studies Center

 In the epoch that the “Globalization” is the worldwide trend, the establishment of Taiwan subjectivity has also become an urgent issue.
-And hence, to promote the local studies of Taiwan- from political, economical, societal, and cultural perspectives, Taiwan Studies Center (TSC) at National Chengchi University (NCCU) was found in April 2003.
+And hence, to promote the local studies of Taiwan- from political, economic, societal, and cultural perspectives, Taiwan Studies Center (TSC) at National Chengchi University (NCCU) was found in April 2003.
 The Director of TSC is Prof. Hsien-Ming Lien.
-SC claims self as the role of civil think-tank which provides the consulting services and becomes the international distinguished academic institution in the field of Taiwan studies.
+SC claims self as the role of a civil think-tank which provides the consulting services and becomes the international distinguished academic institution in the field of Taiwan studies.

 Directions on research

 TSC emphasizes on both education and research: research to boost education while education to promote research.
 And TSC has the following as the academic aim:

 - Taiwanese history and culture.

 - Taiwanese politics and economics.

 - Taiwanese social development

 To know more, visit: http://www.tsc.nccu.edu.tw/